Introduction to Finite Element Methods: Implementation

 \item For the \emph{interior face terms}, one needs a list \texttt{interfaces} of interior faces, which contains for each face $F$ the two elements $K_1,K_2$ sharing it, as well as the location of the face relative to each element.
 For each pair of basis functions from the two elements (obtained via the list \texttt{elements}), one can then (by transformation to the reference element and, if necessary, numerical quadrature) compute the corresponding integrals, recalling for the computation of jumps and averages that each local basis function is zero outside its element, and that the unit normals can be obtained from the reference element (where they are known) by transformation.

-\item The \emph{boundary terms} are similarly assembled using the list \verb!bdy_faces!, checking on each face the sign of $\beta(x)\cdot \nu_F$ to decide whether it is part of the inflow boundary $\partial\Omega^-$ where the boundary conditions have to be prescribed. \end{itemize}
+\item The \emph{boundary terms} are similarly assembled using the list \verb!bdy_faces!, where for advection-reaction equations, one has to check on each face the sign of $\beta(x)\cdot \nu_F$ to decide whether it is part of the inflow boundary $\partial\Omega^-$ where the boundary condition has to be prescribed. \end{itemize}